 Even if you are willing to spend more money to make more solar energy, SMUD will only let you install solar equal to how much energy you used in the past.
 That’s true even if you are planning to increase your electricity use through an electric car, water heater or stove.
 This policy discourages people from switching to cleaner electric appliances and cars.

 SMUD recently defended their policy, saying they will waive the policy if a homeowner shows proof of purchase of an electric car or other appliances that will increase electricity use.
-Our view: you should have the right to make as much solar energy as you are willing to pay for, without any utility nosing into your wallet.
+But that excludes the majority of people who choose solar before they have the cash to buy those additional appliances or cars.
+Our view: you should have the right to make as much solar energy as you are willing to pay for without red tape.

 4) They have made it nearly impossible for residents of multi-family homes to receive the benefits of rooftop solar

 SMUD won’t let residents of apartments, condos, townhouses easily share the bill savings of solar produced on the property (called Virtual Net Metering, or VNEM).
 Even the three other major California utilities allow for this.

 Another consequence of not allowing for VNEM is that it is impossible to develop “Community Solar” projects in the community that residents can buy into and receive the same benefits as if the solar was on their rooftop.
 This would expand solar options for those who can’t install solar on their roof, for whatever reason.

 5) They repeat unsubstantiated claims about solar, misleading the public and decision-makers

 SMUD’s official letter opposing the Solar Bill of Rights makes the unsubstantiated claim that rooftop solar increases electricity costs for non-solar users.

 When pressed to back it up last March, SMUD responded by saying that because rooftop solar users buy less electricity from SMUD, other ratepayers have to pay more.